sakharok13/SimpleBacktest/README.md

 Your strategy should be a function F : R^3 -> R

-example: your strategy just keeps the USDC part of portfolio equal to ETH part
+Example: your strategy just keeps the USDC part of portfolio equal to ETH part

 F(current_price = 100, usdc = 10000, eth = 2) -> 4900